On Construction and Estimation of Stationary Mixture Transition Distribution Models: First-order strict stationarity

 Under our modeling framework, each transition component is taken to correspond to the distribution for a random vector $(U_l, V_l)$, for $l=1,...,L$, where $f_l \equiv$ $f_{U_l\mid V_l}$ denotes the associated conditional density.

-Earlier work has studied necessary and sufficient conditions for constant first and second moments; see, for example, \cite{le1996modeling} and \cite{wong2000mixture}.
-In general, such conditions are difficult to establish, especially for the second moment $ \int_{\mathcal{S}} x_{t}^{2} \, g_t(x_t) dx_t$, where $g_t(x_t) = \sum_{l=1}^L w_l \int_{\mathcal{S}}f_l(x_t\mid x_{t-l}) g_{t-l}(x_{t-l})dx_{t-l}$ is the marginal density of the process $\{X_t\}$.
+Earlier work has studied necessary and sufficient conditions for constant first and second moments \citep{le1996modeling}.
+In general, such conditions are difficult to establish, especially for the second moment $ \int_{\mathcal{S}} x_{t}^{2} \, g_t(x_t) dx_t$, where $g_t(x_t) = \sum_{l=1}^L w_l \int_{\mathcal{S}}f_l(x_t\,|\, x_{t-l}) g_{t-l}(x_{t-l})dx_{t-l}$ is the marginal density of the process $\{X_t\}$.
 This restricts the choices of parametric families for the component transition densities.
 In particular, those choices result in linear conditional expectations.
-Even when conditions for time-independent first and second moments can be obtained, the resulting constrained parameter spaces complicate estimation, especially when the model order is large.
+Even when conditions for time-independent first and second moments can be obtained, the resulting constrained parameter spaces complicate estimation.

 The key result for our methodology is given in the following proposition, the proof of which can be found in the Appendix.
 The result provides the foundation for different constructions of first-order strictly stationary MTD models.
 Rather than imposing restrictions on the parameter space, the proposition formulates a substantially easier to implement condition on the marginals of the bivariate distributions that define the transition components.